-For 2020 we’re asking students and alumni of Kentucky’s independent colleges and universities to share stories about their college experiences in a new series we’re calling AIKCU Voices.
+For 2020 we’ve been asking students and alumni of Kentucky’s independent colleges and universities to share something about their college experiences in a series we’ve been calling AIKCU Voices.
 If you’d like to share your story, email us at firstname.lastname@example.org.

 My name is Jeremy Cloyd.
 I graduated in 2015 with a BA in Theatre and a BA in English from Lindsey Wilson College in Columbia, Kentucky.
 I grew up only 45 miles away in Tompkinsville, KY.
 Interestingly enough, I did not choose LWC initially.
 I told myself repeatedly that there was no way I would go to a college so small and so close to my hometown.
 Aside from that, I wanted to pursue theatre, and there was only a minor in theatre offered at LWC in 2011 when I was applying – so why would I choose Lindsey?